ingresso-group/slate/source/includes/_discount.md

 > **Definition**

-This call is used to return availability for a performance.
+This resource is used to return availability for a performance.
 It returns a list of [availability objects](#availability-object).

 > **Example request - price band**